 Full-fat dairy products are usually easy to tolerate, and add protein to your diet.
 Ice cream, yogurt, milk, cheese (cream cheese, cottage cheese), sour cream, butter — all can be enjoyed in small amounts, and will increase your calorie count.
 Other bland-yet-higher-calorie, non-greasy foods like eggs, tuna, and peanut butter are also a good choice.

-If you're a mom, you may be familiar with this acronym: it stands for bananas, rice, applesauce, and toast, the mildest possible foods for kids' upset tummies.
-During chemo, you may find yourself turning to the BRAT diet for sustenance, on those days when nothing at all sounds appealing.
 A piece of lightly buttered cinnamon toast; a banana, cut in small slices; rice pudding; applesauce with a drizzle of maple syrup your stomach needs something in it, and you need the calories.

 Obey your doctor's orders